olapiv/kth-interactive-systems/lab2v13/Readme.md

 # Game of Tag for Mobile Agents

 This is lab TAG, the game of Tag for mobile agents.

-This distribution contains the working source code for:
+It consists of:

-* tag.bailiff - A Jini-aware execution service for mobile Java code.
+* bailiff - A Jini-aware execution service for mobile Java code.
-* tag.dexter - A small agent that jumps randomly between Bailiffs
+* dexter - A small agent that jumps randomly between Bailiffs

 ## Install